opensrp/fhircore/docs/engineering/android-app/system-design/configs-versioning.md

       - name
 ```

-ImplementationGuides are used to package all related resources to manage workflows e.g. immunization IG, malaria IG, HIV IG, etc. To align with how others use IGs, the ideal approach in OpenSRP would be to link all resources referenced in the composition config’s section in the implementation guide and fully switch to using an IG instead of a composition resource
+ImplementationGuides are used to package all related resources to manage workflows e.g. immunization IG, malaria IG, HIV IG, etc. To align with how others use IGs, the ideal approach in OpenSRP would be to link all resources referenced in the Composition resource’s section in the implementation guide and fully switch to using an IG instead of a Composition resource

-For the first iteration of the switch, an implementation guide will be created and the existing composition config referenced in the IG.
+For the first iteration of the switch, an implementation guide will be created and the existing Composition resource referenced in the IG.

 ## Sequenced Work Plan